-This is an updated draft version of the NHS Standard Contract Technical Guidance 2017-19, reflecting the new provisions proposed in the consultation on the NHS Standard Contract National Variation, published in October 2017.
-Once the consultation on the National Variation has concluded and, in light of the consultation outcome, a final version of the National Variation has been published, we will publish a final updated version of this Guidance.
+This is an updated draft version of the NHS Standard Contract Technical Guidance 2017-19, reflecting the new provisions found in the NHS Standard Contract National Variations, published in January 2018.

-Blue highlighting indicated that text has been updated from the Technical Guidance published in November 2016.
+Blue highlighting indicates that text has been updated from the Technical Guidance published in November 2016.